Type 2 Diabetes Guide

 Test Results

-If your test results come back suggesting that you are either pre-diabetic or diabetic, another test will be done (on a different day).
-If you show signs of diabetes and the test results for both tests are similar, then it is likely that the results are correct.
+If your come back suggesting that you are either pre-diabetic or diabetic, another test will be done (on a different day).
+If you show and the test results for both tests are similar, then it is likely that the results are correct.

-Remember that normal fasting blood glucose can be affected by various things, so your doctor will make a diagnosis based on test results (fasting and random blood glucose tests), patient history, and symptoms.
+Remember that fasting blood glucose can be affected by a variety of things.
+Your doctor will make a diagnosis based on test results (fasting and random blood glucose tests), patient history, and symptoms.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.